 XBg(w,x,g,b) retrieves and/or sets background color by name, rgb, or mutable color value.
 With one argument, the background color is retrieved.
 With two arguments, the background color is set by a string color value (either a name or rgb encoded as a string) or integer mutable color value.
 With four arguments, the last three arguments are integers denoting the red, green, and blue components of the background color to set.
 Note that in Xlib the graphics context background color is distinct from the window background used whenever windows are cleared or enlarged.
 The window background is set during open() and may not be changed.
-XBg() fails if the server is not able to set the background to the requested color.
+XBg() fails if the background cannot be set to the requested color.

-Errors: 140 W not window 101 x or g or b not integer 103 x not string (two arguments) See also: XFg()
+101 x or g or b not integer

+103 x not string (two arguments)

+See also: XFq()

-XBind($w_1, w_2, s_1, ..., s_n$) : w
+XBind($w_1, w_2, s_1, ..., s_n$): w